All Episodes

 And after that, I think we were on some sort of panel together.

-I'm not sure if it was about that alien stuff, you know.
+Um, I'm not sure if it was about that alien stuff, you know.

-There were several people and one of them was Victor Hugo, but man, he was on my shit list from the start.
+But man, he was on my shit list from the start.

-There's no self respecting British Intel cyber harassment agent that has ever seriously floated the alien bullshit anywhere in my presence.
+There's no self-respecting British Intel cyber harassment agent that has ever seriously floated the alien bullshit anywhere in my presence.

 Because in Europe, we just don't believe in this shit.

-But it's it's 100% pure bread US Intel, right?
+But it's it's 100% purebred US Intel, right?

-And they know that their populations would laugh themselves to death over this crap, right?
+They're far too serious for that, and they know that their populations would laugh themselves to death over this crap, right?

-I mean, it's really despicable stuff.
+Yes, I mean, it's really despicable stuff.

 They do the same thing over and over and over again.

-And once you've learned it or spotted it once, you will pick it up from a mile, you know?
+And once you've learned it or spotted it once, you will pick it up from a mile, you know.

 And I think what you should do is go video by video and actually expose how exactly he's trying to poison people against you, poison their minds against you.